-Ozil has been named Germany’s Player of the Year fives times in the last six years.
+Ozil has been named Germany’s Player of the Year fives times in the last seven years.

-And the likes of Thomas Muller, Philipp Lahm, Toni Kroos, Jerome Boateng, Manuel Neuer and plenty of others have provided stiff competition in that time.
+And the likes of Thomas Muller, Philipp Lahm, Toni Kroos, Jerome Boateng, Manuel Neuer and more have provided stiff competition in that time.

 Joachim Low, the German public, and many of his team-mates have long been appreciative of Ozil’s form in major tournaments.